 Our Accredited Rural Appraiser leads the way in rural appraisals and are consistently recognized by both the farming and legal communities as men of high integrity and a source of expertise.
 We have the ability to provide attorneys and clients with fully documented appraisals that stand up under courtroom examination.

-Dennis Reyman is an Iowa Certified General Real Property Appraisers and has also earned the Accredited Rural Appraiser (ARA) designation from the American Society of Farm Managers and Rural Appraisers.
+Dennis Reyman and Travis Nissen are Iowa Certified General Real Property Appraisers and have also earned the Accredited Rural Appraiser (ARA) designation from the American Society of Farm Managers and Rural Appraisers.

 The ARA title is awarded to appraisers with a college degree, minimum of five years of experience, successfully completed sixteen schools, and passed a rigorous two day written and oral exam.

 - Dennis has years of practical appraisal and farm management experience and holds the title of AFM (Accredited Farm Manager).
 His farm management knowledge provides excellent background when determining the value of income-producing agricultural properties.

 - In addition to our appraisers’ experience and education, we took the initiative in 2000 to acquire sophisticated GIS technology (Geographic Information System) to improve land feature analysis for appraisals.